rob-lw/rarecandy-tracker-frontend/README.md

 # Getting Started with Create React App

-This project is the front0end for the subgraph https://thegraph.com/explorer/subgraph/rob-lw/racecandy-tracker deployed to the hosted service [The Graph](https://thegraph.com/)
+This project is the front-end for the subgraph https://thegraph.com/explorer/subgraph/rob-lw/racecandy-tracker deployed to the hosted service [The Graph](https://thegraph.com/)

 The back-end source code for the subgraph Rarecandy dApp https://github.com/rob-lw/rarecandy-tracker